-and vulnerable students who have disproportionately fallen behind due to the effects of Covid-19.
+The Government subsidised National Tutoring Programme will continue to allow tutoring to be accessed for disadvantaged and vulnerable students who have disproportionately fallen behind due to the effects of Covid-19.
 Key disadvantaged students are identified based on clear criteria to access tutoring which will build self-esteem and promote progress and attainment.
 School led tutoring plan in place.
 PLEASE SEE FULL RECOVERY PP PLAN APPENDIX EEF Research shows that Small Group Tuition can add +4 months onto a learner.
+0.18), and the gap between PP and non-PP in 2023 remained broadly the same in 2023 at 0.58 (non-PP P8 2023 +0.09).
+This summer, the gap has significantly decreased to -0.11 (provisional).
+PP P8 is above national (-0.57), and the gap is significantly smaller than national (0.74).
 CHALLENGE NUMBERS ADDRESSED: 1, 2, 4, 5 Learning Journey The journey of learning opportunities has been mapped out for students at STMCA to show them the wealth of opportunities available, including extra-curricular, student leadership and transition from KS2, into KS5 and post 16.
 The Learning Journey is in place around school and is marketed through Transition events, MAC events, parents' evenings and on school media.
 Part of the Curriculum Action Plan includes to audit and implement these at department level to support student understanding.
 (Staffing costs) Data analysis Review impact after each Data Point The Learning Journey is in place around school and is marketed through Transition events, MAC events, parents' evenings and on school media.
 Outcomes for disadvantaged students improve further.
 CHALLENGE NUMBERS ADDRESSED: 4, 5 Academic Mentoring Students invited to take part in a personalised programme such as 'Rising Stars' and 'Honours', where key disadvantaged students are identified based on clear criteria to take part in a programme including mentoring, catch up sessions, Growth Mindset and rewards to build self-esteem and to promote progress and attainment across all subjects.
 Programme launched with families to engage them in the process.
 EEF Research shows that Small Group Tuition can add +4 months, parental engagement can add +3 months and extending school time can add +2 months onto a learner.
 Social and Emotional learning can add +4 months.
 (Staffing costs) Cohort identified and reviewed at each Data Point.
 Regular contact with parents/carers.
 Data analysis.
 Review impact after each Data Point Rising Stars/ Honours/ Progress Leader caseload impact statements show a highly positive impact on disadvantaged students' progress and attainment.
+Please see full Impact Statements for Rising Stars and the Honours Programme.
 CHALLENGE NUMBERS ADDRESSED: 1, 2, 4, 5 Provision Mapping Targeted support for PP students is mapped out across the year to include all of the interventions above and to identify areas where additional support can be given to a child (e.g careers, study/ revision skills, resilience training, mentoring etc).
 EEF Research shows that Small Group Tuition can add +4 months and mentoring can have some impact on PP learners. (staffing costs) Provision map shows PP provision.
 Review after each Data Point.
-The provision map shows where intervention has been targeted at key students and this links to impact.
+SMID now tracks where students have been involved in key interventions such as Rising Stars and Honours, to allow us to analyse student level data.
+The Careers and Progress teams track individual student interventions.
 CHALLENGE NUMBERS ADDRESSED: 1-6